 His private themes were seen as symbolising the far wider political and social struggles of minority religions, cultures and movements.
 Groups such as the Freudians, Expressionists, Absurdists, Avant-Gardists, Marxists and Zionists saw him as their representative and spokesman.
 He has come to be seen as the master-purveyor of twentieth century Angst.

-Today Kafka is the most acclaimed writer of the twentieth century, recognised as the father of modern literature, yet his superb story, Metamorphosis, has never been made into a feature length film, so this is the first attempt ever in world cinema to bring the most famous short story in literature to the big screen.
+Today Kafka is the most acclaimed writer of the twentieth century, recognised as the father of modern literature, yet his superb story, Metamorphosis, has never been made into a feature length film, so this is the first attempt ever in world cinema to bring a faithful adaptation of the most famous short story in literature to the big screen.

 Kafka’s creature, with its hard outer shell and ineffectual jaws, can be seen as twentieth century literature’s most poignant and vivid symbol of self-willed schizophrenia.
 One of the many ways of interpreting The Metamorphosis is to see it as being about a person who puts forward flimsy little legs and a useless mouth as the signs of a total incapacity to bear the burden placed upon him.
 He literally puts up a protective shell around himself as an expression of his refusal to take responsibility any more.
 In this state he finds some sort of hope for peace.
 But the marvel of The Metamorphosis is that it has as many meanings as it has readers.
 It is a tantalising enigma which throws out a challenge to its readers as well as touching and moving them.
 The Teacher's Handbook, available through this website, presents a new translation with comprehensive notes and commentary, which discuss some possible interpretations.